 5. Don’t Go Bananas on Plugins

 WordPress is popular with its wide repository of free plugins.
-There are also tons of premium once on sites like CodeCanyon.
+There are also tons of premium choices, on sites like CodeCanyon.

 As a young website owner, you might find yourself in the commonplace of thinking ‘for every problem, there’s a plugin’.

 But if your list of plugins grows to a number more than 20-30 you might reconsider deleting some of them to speed up your website.